jwatson3d/aws-misc/snippets/redshift.md

 ## Longest running queries by user, last hour

-Note that this excludes fetches, which are largely dependent on client and network.
+Note that this excludes fetches, which are largely dependent on client and network (and often indicate a query wrapped in a cursor; see below).

 ```
 with    recent_queries(query_id,username,starttime,endtime,elapsed,querytxt) as